dchad/OBD-Monitor/README.md

   2. STN1110 OBD Interpreter - http://www.obdsol.com/solutions/chips/stn1110/
   3. Sparkfun Car Diagnostics Kit - https://www.sparkfun.com/products/10769
   4. Altronics OBD Interpreter Kit - http://www.altronics.com.au/p/k4065-obdii-automotive-interpreter-kit/
+  5. Silicon Chip Magazine Feb 2010 Issue: https://www.siliconchip.com.au/

 ### 5.2 Pics

+   TODO:

 ## 6. Notes

+### 6.1 Troubleshooting USB-RS232 Converter Modules on Linux

+    Use the following procedure if problems occur with USB-RS322 interfaces such as the FTDI232 module on Linux:

+    1. cd OBD-Monitor/src

+       make stests

+    2. Connect a wire between the converter module transmit and receive pins, then insert the module into a USB port.

+    3. Check the kernel module is loaded, for example:

+       dmesg | grep "FTDI"

+    4. Check for user read/write permission on the device.

+       ls -la /dev/ttyUSB0

+       sudo chmod a+rw /dev/ttyUSB0

+       or

+       chmod +s serial_test

+    5. Run the serial loopback test:

+       ./serial_test

+    6. If serial communications still not functioning then the converter module may be faulty.
+Try swapping out the module, Silicon Chip Magazine sell them for $5.00AUD plus postage.

+### 6.2 Troubleshooting OBD Interface (RS232 comms) In Vehicle

+   If serial interface confirmed working, but no communication with the OBD interpreter module:

+   1. Turn vehicle ignition OFF.

+   2. Connect the interpreter module to vehicle OBD socket.

+   3. Connect serial cable from the interpreter module to laptop.

+   4. Turn vehicle ignition ON, but do not start vehicle.

+   5. Ensure interpreter module power LED indicators go ON.

+   6. On laptop:

+      cd OBD-Monitor/src
+      make server
+      make ftests
+      chmod +s obd_monitor_server
+      ./server_test

+   7. Output from server_test should indicate correct OBD protocol for the vehicle.

+   8. If "NO DATA" returned then the wrong OBD protocol has probably been selected by the interpreter auto search function.

+   9. Set the correct OBD protocol manually with:

+      ./server_test <protocol-number>

+      Where protocol number is between 1 and C hexadecimal (see Section 4.2).